 - Self-awareness – they have a conscious knowledge of their own character and feelings

-- Self-regulation – they have the ability to regulate their own behaviour and emotions, without intervention from anyone else
+- Self-regulation – they have the ability to regulate their own behaviour and emotions without intervention from anyone else

-- Internal motivation – people who engage in behaviour from their own will power, because it’s satisfying to them as an individual
+- Internal motivation – people who engage in behaviour from their own will power because it’s satisfying to them as an individual

 - Empathy – a person who has the ability to understand and share the feelings of another

 - Social skills – someone with good social skills is competent at communicating and interacting with others